EvanFrabell/EvanFrabell/README.md

 I'll paste some tutorial links here in the future.
 Fair warning - I typically stop creating tutorials early in the process and streamline to the information I need to complete my current project.
 I attempt to come back later and fill them in with examples pertaining to the language and job at hand.

-:panda_face: [Python Pandas Guide] (https://github.com/EvanFrabell/my-pandas-guide) - This is pretty much everything you'll need to for data manipulation with Pandas.
+:panda_face: <a href="https://github.com/EvanFrabell/my-pandas-guide" target="_blank">Python Pandas Guide</a> - This is pretty much everything you'll need to for data manipulation with Pandas.

-<a href="https://www.markdownguide.org" target="_blank">Learn Markdown!</a>
 <!--
 **EvanFrabell/EvanFrabell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.